Prattsburgh Budget Explainer

 May 27 board vote 4–1 to resubmit the same $12.23M total budget with a revised, slightly smaller levy increase.
 Three alternative scenarios (including ones that cut After-School Club and Athletics) were considered and rejected.

 June 16 revote Noon to 8 p.m., school cafetorium.
-Public presentation June 9 at 6 p.m. in Room 301.
 Same 60% supermajority required.
+The district held a public presentation on June 9.

 If it passes School tax rate rises from $8.81 to about $11.88 per $1,000 of full value.